When it comes to divorce mediation, Santa Rosa-based Wine Country Family Law & Bankruptcy Office, P.C. offers clients skilled assistance.

 - The mediator facilitates communication and negotiation between you and your spouse, partner, or other parent in order to reach a consensual settlement;

-- The mediator and Wine Country Family Law & Bankruptcy Office can prepare certain legal documents, if you and your spouse, partner, or other parent wish.
+- The mediator and Wine Country Family Law & Bankruptcy Office, P.C. can prepare certain legal documents, if you and your spouse, partner, or other parent wish.

 You and your spouse, partner, or other parent cannot be forced to accept a particular decision in mediation.
 Participating in mediation does not affect you and your spouse, partner, or other parent’s right to a Court hearing.